MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.SiteRecovery/v1.1.11/Get-AzureRmSiteRecoveryNetwork.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmSiteRecoveryNetwork** cmdlet gets information about azure_2 Site Recovery networks for the current azure_2 Site Recovery vault.
+The **Get-AzureRmSiteRecoveryNetwork** cmdlet gets information about Azure Site Recovery networks for the current Azure Site Recovery vault.

 ## EXAMPLES